adventures-in/meeting_scheduler/docs/design/ubiquitous_language.md

 ## Home

 The starting point of the app after successful authentication.
 The Navigation stack always starts with the Home Screen.

+### Main Calendar

+The calendar widget that is part of the Home Screen, shown on app load.

+### Account Menu

+A menu of account related options, available at the top-right corner of the Home Screen.